esciencecenter-digital-skills/python-intermediate-development-tno/episodes/14-collaboration-using-git.md

 ---
-title: 1.4 Software Development Using Git and GitHub
+title: 1.4 Software Development Using Git and GitLab
 start: no
 teaching: 35
 exercises: 0